 Ordering COVID-19 testing for patients with private insurance through the usual labs (Quest, LabCorp) should operate the same as other testing.
 ICD-10 guidance is provided here.
 No exceptions for NDs have been confirmed for Medicare patients during this time, i.e. tests ordered by NDs for Medicare patients are not likely to be covered.
-We are waiting for further clarification on sending patients to local drive-up facilities with requisition forms signed by NDs.

 Can we provide telemedicine across state lines with the new CMS guidelines?

 Understand that CMS guidelines are federal guidelines and intended for Medicare and Medicaid persons, and without federal recognition many of these changes to not apply to us.
 If you are licensed to practice medicine in another state you may conduct telemedicine with individuals that are residents or have proof of residence in that state; this is not specific to current affairs.
 If you do not hold a license in the state in which the patient resides it is ill-advised to conduct telemedicine with them, especially if they reside in a pre-licensed state.
 While some practioners choose to act as health consultants in these situations, not providing explicit medical advice, there still remains a risk to your license with this.
 It is advised that you check with the naturopathic board in the state in which the patient resides to see if they will grant you temporary licensure (see the next question regarding WA and OR as examples).
 Please check out our Mitigating Risk In Virtual Practice webinar for more information, available free to you as a member.

 When states have declared an emergency and lift restrictions to allow physicians licensed in another state to practice in California, if/how does this apply to us?